kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 Recommendation system successfully developed using **content-based filtering** and **collaborative filtering** approaches, delivering personalized product suggestions to improve customer satisfaction and merchant success on the Olist platform.

 1. **Content-Based Filtering Results**:
-   - Products were recommended based on shared attributes such as **category**, **description length**, **number of photos**, **weight**, **volume**, and **price**.
+   - Content-based filtering using **TF-IDF** and **cosine similarity** recommended products based on shared attributes such as **category**, **description length**, **number of photos**, **weight**, **volume**, and **price**.
-   - The system demonstrated strong relevance by recommending products closely aligned with the user’s purchasing history while maintaining diversity in features to enhance product discovery.
+   - The system demonstrated strong relevance by recommending products closely aligned with the customer’s purchasing history while maintaining diversity in features to enhance product discovery.

 2. **Collaborative Filtering Results**:
-   - Collaborative filtering using **Singular Value Decomposition (SVD)** predicted user review scores for products, enabling recommendations based on latent patterns in user behavior.
+   - Collaborative filtering using **Singular Value Decomposition (SVD)** predicted customer review scores for products, enabling recommendations based on latent patterns in customer behavior.
    - The model achieved an overall **RMSE of 0.86**, indicating accurate prediction performance.
 Analysis across review scores revealed the model performed best for higher ratings, with the lowest RMSE of **0.70** for review score 4.

-The system effectively balances relevance and diversity, ensuring that users receive accurate, tailored recommendations while discovering new products.
+The system effectively balances relevance and diversity, ensuring that customers receive accurate, tailored recommendations while discovering new products.
 Improved recommendation accuracy supports Olist’s goals of increasing customer engagement, boosting sales, and empowering small businesses across its platform.

 ## **7. References**